inverse/personal-site/_posts/2020-08-06-reverse-engineering-iolite-remote-api.md

 The OAuth communication with token refreshing is in place.
 Along with basic models for communication.

-However the whole async websocket communication needs to be built out and then plugged into Home Assistant to be able to work seemlessly.
+However the whole async websocket communication needs to be built out and then plugged into Home Assistant to be able to work seamlessly.

 Feel free to contribute :)